alok-ai-lab/DeepInsight3D_pkg/DeepResults/Readme.txt

-model files to be stored in this folder.
+model files to be stored in this folder during runtime.